sleepcha/Fetchup/README.md

 ```

-Define a resource containing the endpoint and `Decodable` types for JSON response:
+Define a resource containing the endpoint and `Decodable` models for JSON response:
 ```swift
 struct FindBooks: APIResource {
     typealias Response = BooksResponse